caktus/django-scribbler/docs/contributing.rst

 to the Javascript should pass without errors.
 You can check the Javascript file on the command line with Node based `CLI tool <https://github.com/jshint/jshint>`_::

-    # Install jslint from the NPM package
+    # Install jshint from the NPM package
     npm install jshint -g
     # Check the scribbler JS
     jshint scribbler/static/scribbler/js/scribbler.js